Sharp Stability Wavenumber-explicit Bounds for 2D Helmholtz Equations: Abstract

 \section{Abstract}

-The Helmholtz equation is notoriously challenging to solve numerically; this is partly due to its highly oscillatory behaviour and demanding grid size requirement.
-Many numerical schemes have been proposed to deal with these challenges.
-Stability estimates are critical in the error analysis and development of these numerical schemes.
-In this paper, we analyze and derive several new sharp wavenumber-explicit stability bounds for the 2D Helmholtz equation with inhomogeneous mixed boundary conditions: Dirichlet, Neumann, and impedance.
+Numerically solving the 2D Helmholtz equation is widely known to be very difficult largely due to its highly oscillatory solution, which brings about the pollution effect.
+A very fine mesh size is necessary to deal with a large wavenumber leading to a severely ill-conditioned huge coefficient matrix.
+To understand and tackle such challenges, it is crucial to analyze how the solution of the 2D Helmholtz equation depends on (perturbed) boundary and source data for large wavenumbers.
+In fact, this stability analysis is critical in the error analysis and development of effective numerical schemes.
+Therefore, in this paper, we analyze and derive several new sharp wavenumber-explicit stability bounds for the 2D Helmholtz equation with inhomogeneous mixed boundary conditions: Dirichlet, Neumann, and impedance.
+We use Fourier techniques, the Rellich's identity, and a lifting strategy to establish these stability bounds.
 Some examples are given to show the optimality of our derived wavenumber-explicit stability bounds.